grain-lang/grain/stdlib/bigint.md

 abs : BigInt -> BigInt
 ```

-Returns the absolute value of the given operand
+Returns the absolute value of the given operand.

 Parameters: